lenisha/spring-aad-samples/README.md

-# Connecting Spring with Azure AD
+# Securing Spring with Azure AD

 This repo contains two examples using Spring Boot REST API secured with Azure AD OAuth2